Sydney Sailboat

-Sydney Sailboat (originally known as Bubble Bath Bay in Australia) is an Australian animated television series for children.
-It follows the adventures of Sydney the Sailboat and his fleet of friends who live in Bubble Bath Bay.
+Sydney Sailboat (originally known as Bubble Bath Bay in Australia) is an animated television series for children that follows the adventures of Sydney the Sailboat and his fleet of friends who live in Bubble Bath Bay.
 The 11-minute episodes premiered on ABC Kids from 9 March 2015 with a second season screening in 2016.
-On 26 September 2016, it also aired in the United States on Sprout.
+On September 26, 2015, it also aired in the United States on Sprout.